New diary, new calendar, fitness products on sale and new gym trainers added to the shopping trolley, along with salad and green tea.

 A change of date, whether it's a new year or just another Monday, doesn't make the slightest bit of difference, if nothing else changes.

-There is no such thing as a fresh start in life, we all carry our pasts with us, as any good psychologist will tell us.
-It makes us who we are and it's perfectly normal to have a string of both good and bad times behind us.
+The concept of a 'fresh start', is a misleading one, we all carry our pasts with us, as any good psychologist will tell us.
+It makes us who we are and it's perfectly normal to have a string of both good and bad memories behind us.

 Although we can't change our pasts, or erase our memories, or drop bad habits simply because we decide to one morning, what we can do is learn from them.